h-shahzaib/Fluent-Source-Generator/README.md

-Here's a refined and more organized version of your `README.md`:

----

 ## Overview

 Built on **.NET Standard 2.0**, this library provides seamless compatibility across all .NET versions, with zero external dependencies.
 Simply import the project as a reference, and you're ready to go!